giorgossaridakis/clock/README.md

 a numerical input, followed by enter will jump to that page

+@ will search for the next city that is marked as bold

+/# will search for the next city that is marked as city reference

++ will cycle through 16 color schemes

-pgup, pgdown move through city pages
+pgup, pgdown or arrows move through city pages

 ESC will exit wclock